-How Geothermal Works We all know that Columbia homes are acceptable to varying temperatures during the year.
-Some climates can see the extremities that summer and winter hit us with.
-There is a dependable source of temperature that you can put to good use; just a few feet below the earth's surface.
-How is that possible?
-The sun infuses the Earth's crust with its heat energy.
-Forty-seven percent of that energy is stockpiled in the ground as heat.
-WaterFurnace geothermal systems tap this heating potential using an earth loop system; collecting this free heat for your home.
-This cutting-edge technology uses the sun's heat that the earth has conveniently stored to condition your home or office.
-Geothermal Heating In the heating cycle, a WaterFurnace geothermal heat pump utilizes the earth loop system to draw the heat from the ground.
-With delivery through a classic duct system, the geothermal system pulls heat from the loops and distributes it as warm air.
-Other choices are available to use that same heat energy to provide hot water heating and radiant floor heat.
+How Geothermal Works As the seasons move from spring to winter, temperature fluctuates throughout the year.
+Some climates can vary from scorching summers to freezing winters; Columbia included.
+Did you know there is a fairly consistent temperature, regardless of climate or season, just below the ground?
+The Earth's crust absorbs 47% of the sun's heat (energy) and is sustained in the ground a few feet under the surface.
+WaterFurnace geothermal systems extract this free resource with an earth loop.
+This inventive technology reclaims the sun's heat providing your home or office with central heating and cooling.
+Geothermal Heating Utilizing the earth loop, a WaterFurnace geothermal heat pump extracts the heat from the ground in the heating cycle.
+The geothermal system sucks the heat from the loops and delivers this warmed air through a conventional duct system.
+Additional options include using that same heat to provide hot water and radiant floor heating are available.
 Geothermal Cooling Cooling the air is just the reverse process used in the heating cycle.
 Warm air is driven by the geothermal heat pump into the ground.
-By getting rid of the warm air, all that is left is cool air radiating throughout your home.
+By getting rid of the warm air, all that is left is cool air circulating throughout your home.
 There is no cost to heating your water during this process.
 For more information on how to get started with a geothermal system in the Columbia area, contact WaterFurnace.
 Start saving on your energy bills today.